Your Pay Monthly Mobile Agreement

 Year 2: On your next April bill you would see your airtime tariff increase to £22.21 a month (if RPI Rate announced in the Feb preceding the RPI Change was 2.7%), i.e. £21.63 x 1.027 = £22.21401.

-You must pay the Charges for the Services you subscribe to and use every month by the date on your bill.
+You must pay the Charges for the Services you subscribe to and/or use every month by the date on your bill.
 We may charge fees if you're late in paying.
 You have to pay by direct debit.
 We may ask you to pay a deposit before we'll let you use the Services.
-Your inclusive allowances cover mainland calls, texts and data in our Europe Zone provided that if you’re on a data-only (Mobile Broadband) tariff, data can only be used in the UK.
+Your inclusive allowances cover mainland calls, texts and data in our Europe Zone except if you’re on a data-only (Mobile Broadband) tariff, data can only be used in the UK.
 Special numbers and services (such as premium rate numbers and some 08 numbers) are not included.
 Please see our Tariff Terms and Website for more details about specific tariffs and Charges outside your allowances.
 We may increase or decrease our other prices from time to time.
 Some increases would give you the right to end your Agreement without paying the Monthly Subscription Charges for the remaining months of your Minimum Period, however if you've taken Equipment on a Device Plan, you will have to pay for it in full.
 Details are in paragraph 5 of the Agreement.